The current flag flies outside of the Massachusetts State House (image: Wikipedia Commons)

 For more than three decades, Native American organizations and former State Rep. Byron Rushing pushed for legislators to address the flag, viewing it a symbol of an oppressive, racist legacy.

-Lesley designers began working on ways to support the new commission last summer, shortly after the Massachusetts Senate approved the bill sponsored by State Sen. Jason Lewis.
+Lesley designers began working on ways to support the new commission last summer, shortly after the Massachusetts Senate approved the bill.

-“Our collective symbols of identity matter, and when they marginalize some of our fellow residents and perpetuate harmful stereotypes, they should be replaced with symbols that elevate and lift up all our residents,” says Lewis.
+“Our collective symbols of identity matter, and when they marginalize some of our fellow residents and perpetuate harmful stereotypes, they should be replaced with symbols that elevate and lift up all our residents,” says State Sen. Jason Lewis, who sponsored the bill.

 Rick Rawlins, a long-time adjunct professor in our College of Art and Design, had watched as Americans protested racial injustice and as confederate statues were removed from public spaces.
 When he heard about the bill, he saw an opportunity for our students to put their design chops to work and align with the university’s social justice mission.
 Katherine Shozawa, director of Community Engagement for the college and co-faculty for the course, and Heather Shaw, faculty chair of Design, joined him on the project.